daniel-stephens/price_comparator/README.md

 $ cd price_comparator
 ```
-Make sure you have postgresql installed and the PG4 server running and properly configured.
+Make sure you have postgresql installed and the pgAdmin4 server running and properly configured.

-Create a database caled
+Make migrations in django to create the database.

+Run jiji.py and tonaton.py to scrape data into the database.

+Make sure you have all the requirements installed

+Run the django app